Lonely tunes: Humpback whales wail less as population grows

+Humpback whales are not only one of the largest living animals in the world, but are also known for producing song-like sounds.
+The songs produced by the whales can last up to 30 minutes.
+Scientists don’t know why the marine animals produce songs; some oceanographers suspect the behavior may…

-WASHINGTON (AP) — Those melancholy tunes sung by humpback whales may really be a sign of loneliness.
+WASHINGTON — Those melancholy tunes sung by humpback whales may really be a sign of loneliness.

 Scientists who tracked humpback whales in Australia noticed that fewer whales wailed to find mates as their population grew.